Table of Contents

 Additionally, the Podmic has an internal pop filter that helps you avoid those annoying ‘p’ sounds when speaking.
 If you are someone who has prominent ‘p’ or ‘b’ sounds then you may need to invest in an external pop filter as well.

-The Rode PodMic also comes with a shock mount, this prevents any bumps to the surface it is standing on to be picked up on audio.
+The Rode PodMic also comes with a shock mount; this prevents any bumps to the surface it is standing on to be picked up on audio.

-Similar to other podcasting microphones, the Rode PodMic is a dynamic XLR mic so you will need a mixer or interface to be able to hook it up.
-This should be considered in the cost of buying this microphone if you don’t already have one.
+Like other podcasting microphones, the Rode PodMic is a dynamic XLR mic, so you will need a mixer or interface to connect it.
+If you don’t already have one, this should be considered when buying this microphone.

 Samson Q2U Vs Rode PodMic